-TWO things that makes getting over someone you never dated extra challenging are:
+These two things make getting over someone you never dated extra difficult

-- You never got the chance to actually try and see what it could have been like.
+1. You never got the chance to see if it could have worked.

 One goes in hand with the other.